 You only need to do docker pull, to keep your container up to day, for example to update Facebox run:

 $ docker pull machinebox/facebox

 If you want to have the lastest features and bugfixes, do it often.
-We may considering tag the container if we break the API compatibility.
+We may consider tagging the container if we break the API backwards compatibility.

 Remember that you don’t need to know much about Docker to use our boxes, as the tutorials make clear.

 Once you’ve got some Machine Learning magic working, you can actually deploy Docker anywhere:

 The best part is that our pricing ignores the number of instances you run, so you’re free to scale as much as you need.
 Go forth, and build awesome things.